• Skip to primary navigation

 As a queen who stayed utterly true to herself on her first go round on the show, will Alaska be willing to cave into petty nitpicks purely for the purposes of securing the crown?

-I’m not too worried.
-I doubt Alaska will wind up in the bottom unless it’s very close to the end of the show, and at that point all bets are off for who would be eliminated given the insane new format.
-As it stands, she effortlessly repurposed something she was completely comfortable doing into a challenge this week, and next week’s Snatch Game will be more of the same given the sheer amount of impersonation she’s done over the years on Best of the Seasons tours.
+As it stands, she effortlessly repurposed something she was completely comfortable doing into a Talent Show performance this week.
+Next week’s Snatch Game will be more of the same given the sheer amount of impersonation she’s done over the years on Best of the Seasons tours.
 Also, she had the wisdom to handicap Adore – her singing competition – by slotting her first in the talent show.

 3. Detox iCunt